 Managing acromegaly can alleviate symptoms of the disease, help you feel better, and may reduce the risk of more serious health issues associated with the disease.
-It is important to begin treatment of acromegaly soon after diagnosis, so you and your healthcare professional can work towards managing multiple aspects of the disease — including the tumor, growth hormone (GH) levels, insulin-like growth factor-1 (IGF-1) levels, and symptoms.
+It is important to begin treatment of acromegaly soon after diagnosis, so you and your health care professional can work toward managing multiple aspects of the disease — including the tumor, growth hormone (GH) levels, insulin-like growth factor-1 (IGF-1) levels, and symptoms.

 - Cardiovascular disease

 - Diabetes mellitus

 Learn more about increased risks associated with untreated acromegaly and the importance of effective management and monitoring.Click Here>>